 So, what’s necessary to ensure effective status meetings?

-Second, work with a clear structure.
+2) Work with a clear structure.
 Make sure you have a designated start and end time.
 Stick to the schedule!
 Also, make sure you have a clear agenda.
 It doesn’t have to be a formal document.
 It can be a to-do list in your project management software or a bullet-point list in the invitation’s description.
 But, it needs to be written and shared in advance of the meeting.
-I recommend the following as the structure for regular status meetings:
+Here’s an agenda structure to follow for regular status meetings:

 - Clarify any questions about execution